 Shalmaneser III was the first king of Assyria to come in conflict with Israel.
-Israel's King Ahab (874-853 B.C.), with a confederation of princes, fought against him at the battle of Qarqar in 853 B.C.
-King Jehu of Israel (841-814 B.C.) began to pay tribute money to Shalmaneser in 841 B.C.
+According to The Mysterious Numbers of the Hebrew Kings by Edwin R. Thiele, Israel's King Ahab (874 - 853 B.C.), with a confederation of princes, fought against him at the battle of Qarqar in 853 B.C. (page 76).
+King Jehu of Israel (841 - 814 B.C.) began to pay tribute money to Shalmaneser in 841 B.C. (ibid. pages 103 - 104).

 It is believed that the earliest preserved depiction of an Israelite is that of King Jehu.
 The King appears on a black limestone obelisk (c.
 825 B.C.) from Nimrud commemorating the deeds of Shalmaneser III.
 Jehu is shown, in front of Shalmaneser, kissing the ground.
 Inscriptions on the Obelisk state that the Israelite King cut his ties with the Kingdoms of Judah and Phoenicia and became subject to the Assyrians.